omrfrkcpr/bloggio/README.md

 - improve coding skills within HTML & CSS & JS & ReactJS & Django.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Steps to Solution

-- Step 1 : Create React App using `npx create-react-app milestone-blog-app`

-- Step 2 : Use NodeSs backend for authentication and CRUD operations.

-- Step 3 : You can use css frameworks like Bootstrap, Tailwind Css, Material UI.

-- Step 4 : You can view sample app on https://milestone-blogapp-cw.vercel.app/.

-- Step 5 : Add project gif to your project and README.md file.

-## Notes

-- You can add additional functionalities to your app.

 ## Bonus